radanskoric/radanskoric.github.io/_posts/2023-10-31-experiment-gradual-typing.md

 For this particular project the finding is leaning heavily towards **raising test coverage as the main tool for preventing bugs**.
 I would also consider adding Sorbet at `typed: true` level since it had a good cost/benefit tradeoff.

 _Have you run an experiment like this?
-What was your experience?_ I am most interested in whether the value starts to rapidly increase with very large codebases since I just added this to a small project.
+What was your experience?_ Let me know in the comments below.

+I am most interested in whether the value starts to rapidly increase with very large codebases since I just added this to a small project.